General Motors Salaried Pension Plan

 Frequently Asked Questions

-General Motors Salaried Pension Plan is 84% funded, meaning it has 84 cents in assets for every dollar in future benefit obligations.
-This is considered healthy by actuarial standards.
+General Motors Salaried Pension Plan is 71% funded, meaning it has 71 cents in assets for every dollar in future benefit obligations.
+This is below the 80% threshold actuaries consider healthy, and may require increased contributions.

 Yes, General Motors Salaried Pension Plan is covered by the Pension Benefit Guaranty Corporation (PBGC), which provides a backstop if the plan cannot pay benefits.
-The PBGC risk level is currently "low."
+The PBGC risk level is currently "moderate."

 The Pension Health Score (0-100, A-F) measures a pension plan's financial strength based on funding ratio (50%), funding trend over 3 years (30%), and PBGC risk level (20%).
 Higher scores indicate more secure retirement benefits.